apeters1971/libExOS/README.md

 ```

 When using the library for writing, you have to take care to avoid parallel writers using the *lock* interface.

+Please be aware that the library is currently only in a *proof-of-concept* state.